z0z0z/mpv-Image-Viewer/README.md

 # mpv-image-viewer
-Config to use mpv as an image viewer.
+Use mpv as an image viewer.

 A set of keybinds and configuration to use mpv as an image viewer.